-- The Forever Green Initiative (FGI): The University of Minnesota Forever Green Initiative (FGI) is a plant research and development program essential to the success of the clean-water crops approach.
+- The Forever Green Initiative: The University of Minnesota Forever Green Initiative is a plant research and development program essential to the success of the clean-water crops approach.
 Through it, Minnesota can accelerate our development of economically viable winter annual and perennial crop options for farmers that reduce runoff pollution and habitat loss.

-- Forever Green Partnership (FGP): Advancing our vision of a greener Minnesota requires collaborating with partners well beyond the environmental and research sectors.
-To this end, we're working with allies from across the state to build the new Forever Green Partnership (FGP) to effectively support key projects, build political momentum, and ultimately realize our vision of achieving continuous living cover on our region’s agricultural landscape.
-It's an ambitious effort, and we are incredibly excited about the transformative potential of the FGP.
+- Forever Green Partnership: Advancing our vision of a greener Minnesota requires collaborating with partners well beyond the environmental and research sectors.
+To this end, we're working with allies from across the state to build the new Forever Green Partnership to effectively support key projects, build political momentum, and ultimately realize our vision of achieving continuous living cover on our region's agricultural landscape.
+It's an ambitious effort, and we are incredibly excited about the transformative potential of the partnership.

 However, with the current state budget surplus, we can get to the full $10 million!
-Now is a great time to include an additional $6 million for Forever Green in a supplemental funding bill to secure full funding for Forever Green, we can continue to invest in crop genetics, economic assistance, technical assistance and market access that Minnesotans farmers need to embrace the cropping systems that achieve our environmental goals while ensuring farm prosperity across Minnesota.
+Now is a great time to include an additional $6 million for Forever Green in a supplemental funding bill to secure full funding for Forever Green this biennium.
+With full funding, we can accelerate the crop genetics, economic assistance, technical assistance and market access that Minnesotan farmers need to embrace the cropping systems that achieve our environmental goals while ensuring farm prosperity across Minnesota.